Joint private tenancies and relationship breakdown

 evict your ex

-Video: What happens when one joint tenant leaves and stops paying rent?
+Video: What if one joint tenant leaves and stops paying rent?

 Video transcript